 Public events include road races, block parties, festivals, and parades.
 They can have entertainment, games, and food and beverages.

 To hold a public event, you may need to get permitted through several departments at the City.
 Give yourself plenty of time to apply.
 You must apply at least 30 days before a big event, or two weeks before a smaller one.

 Apply to host a public event online

 Please submit a public event application.
-If this is your first event with the City, you will need to set up an account on the online public portal located on our homepage.
+If this is your first event with the City, you will need to set up an online account.
 Remember to write down your username and password.